romeerez/orchid-orm/docs/src/guide/where.md

 );
 ```

-`.where` can accept multiple arguments, conditions are joined with `AND`:
+`where` can accept multiple arguments, conditions are joined with `AND`:

 ```ts
 db.table.where(